Francis-Gurr/Pathfinding-Visualiser/README.md

 - Depiction of the calculated path.

 #### Back end
-Uses MySQL to store the routing graph using map data from obtained from [OpenStreetMap](https://www.openstreetmap.org/).
+Node, Express and MySQL.
-- The OSM data is parsed into a routing graph using the [osm4routing](https://github.com/Tristramg/osm4routing) command-line tool.
+- The [OpenStreetMap](https://www.openstreetmap.org/) data is parsed into a routing graph using the [osm4routing](https://github.com/Tristramg/osm4routing) command-line tool which is store in a MySQL database.
 - Path finding algorithms that return all the visited nodes and the final path nodes.

 ## Tasks
 This project is still in progress and has not been completed yet.
 Below is a rough design plan/task list.
-- [x] Research required tools.

 #### Basic functionality
 Achieve basic functionality; small map area, fixed start and end nodes, only Dijkstra's algorithm, only roads (no cycle-only/pedestrian routes).